 How Can Parents Connect to Help Teens Cope with Traumatic Events?

 We often say in trauma and disaster response work, that you don’t start making friends in the midst of the disaster.
 Rather, if you have an ongoing connection, it is not only available when the unexpected happens; it is actually buffers the blow and serves as a predictable place of safety and help.

 The concept of being an “ Available Parent” comes from psychologist, John Duffy, author of the book with that title.
 His suggestions do not underestimate the challenges and fears that teens pose for parents; but they offer a way to stay close in the good times and difficult times.
 He suggests that parents:

 Embrace “ The Good Enough Teen” – acknowledge, accept, and believe in the essential goodness of your teen even if he/she is not leaping tall buildings or living up to your expectations.
 Teens want their parents to care and love them.

 “ Love me the way you would love me if I turned out the way you pictured.”
 Amy, 15

-Find Time to Connect On Their Terms– try watching what they watch with them, listening to their music in the car, learn their video games, as them to help you you’re your project, share thoughts about your work or passion.
-Take them to the concert-just don’t stand near them.
+Find Time to Connect On Their Terms– try watching what they watch with them, listen to their music in the car, learn their video games, ask for their help with your project, share thoughts about your past or passion.
+Take them to the concert-But don’t stand near them.

 Catch Them Being Good- Have more positive comments to make then negative.
 Teens rise to the occasion when they think they are succeeding.